The phone has been silent for 18 hours now.

 Perhaps no mere mortal can live with the burden of all that beauty.
 Perhaps we were always doomed to be consumed by the forces we created, the many lifetimes that we’d shared, stretching out across dimensions.
 The millennia of hatred for each other accumulated after every time we’d left or scorned the other.
 Who can live with this kind of knowledge?
 I’d hoped we could.

 I take my evening walk along the river, the dog by my side, and try to find calm.
 The water, the trees, that usually work their magic on me, do nothing tonight.
 I’m torn apart and barely holding in a wail of agony because this is where we talked about our love.
 This is where I challenged you to admit your feelings for me and where the flood began.
-This place always empowers me to be bold.
-This is where the visions come in thick and fast.
+This place empowers me to be bold, where the visions come in thick and fast.
 But in this moment I feel the hollow pain of your absence and know that you are truly gone.